AI Agent Architecture: The Trust Boundary Model

 A chatbot may misread an email.

-An agent may misread an email and then update a CRM record, send a reply, or escalate a ticket incorrectly.
+An agent may misread an email and then update a CRM record, send a reply, grant access, trigger a refund, or escalate a case incorrectly.

 That is why AI agent architecture needs more than prompts and retrieval.